 This one requires little explanation!
 Protect your skin.
 We would always opt for waterproof creams as they’re more resilient, and will protect for a little longer if you’re sweating or partaking in watersport activities.
 Regular application is key.

 Certain types of mosquitoes are present in Italy and Slovenia and also on the south coasts of Spain, France and Croatia.
 If you’re going to be out a lot, and find that you attract mosquitoes, then we would suggest packing DEET.
 These sprays are available in most high-street pharmacies so don’t get ripped off at the airport!
-For Europe, your protective spray doesn’t need to be very strong, anything over 30% DEET works well.
+For Europe, your protective spray doesn’t need to be very strong, anything up to 30% DEET works well.
 None of these areas are malarial zones, so sprays aren’t a necessity, but you might argue otherwise if you’re dealing with some nasty bites!

 Micro-fibre travel towel